 Some products, such as the KMS California FreeShape Quick Blow Dry or Redken Pillow Proof Blow Dry Express Primer can halve the time it takes you to style your hair, and help you achieve better results for longer.
 The secret is their gliding agents, which make hair easier to style, but still keep it protected from the heat.
 If you blow-dry your hair often it is worth investing in one of these hair primers as it will make your morning routine take significantly less.

 Healthy hair means your tools won’t snag and the hair won’t tangle, making blowdrying a smooth finish much easier and quicker.
 This is why right after a haircut your hair seems to style itself in the morning!
-If your hair is very dry, curly or prone to frizz, the L’Oreal Professionnel Absolut Repair Lipidium blow dry cream will help nurse it back to health.
+If your hair is very dry, curly, or prone to frizz, the L’Oreal Professionnel Absolut Repair Lipidium blow-dry cream will help nurse it back to health.

-Using The Right Hair Dryer Is Key To A Great Blow-dry
+Using the Right Hair Dryer Is Key to a Great Blow-dry

-Investing in a good hair dryer is probably the best thing you can do to achieve a faster blow-dry with minimal hair damage.
+Investing in a good hairdryer is probably the best thing you can do to achieve a faster blow-dry with minimal hair damage.
 The right hair dryer will allow you to blow-dry your hair without abusing it with excess heat, and a quicker styling process means less damage, particularly if you are a regular.

 Not all hair dryers use the same technology: – Ionic technology: Will dry hair quicker, but can also be drying.
 Not really suitable if you have very curly or thick hair that gets damaged easily. – Ceramic and tourmaline technology: Uses infrared heat which is less damaging and gentler on hair, Some hair dryers use a combination of ionic and ceramic or tourmaline technologies, and while it comes at a premium in terms of price it also means your hair will look better if you use them regularly.